FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 .. note::

-   For 3D mesh tools, load "msh3" at the top of .edp script.
+   For 3D mesh tools, put :freefem:`load "msh3"` at the top of the .edp script.

-the command *cube*
+The command *cube*
 ''''''''''''''''''

-The function :freefem:`cube` like the function :freefem:`square` in 2d is the simple way to a build cubic object, in plugin :freefem:`msh3` (need :freefem:`load "msh3"`).
+The function :freefem:`cube` like its 2d function :freefem:`square` is a simple way to build cubic objects, it is contained in plugin :freefem:`msh3` (import with :freefem:`load "msh3"`).

 The following code generates a :math:`3\times 4 \times 5` grid in the unit cube :math:`[0, 1]^3`.